 Task 19 proposes a method that is robust, easily adaptable, filters outliers automatically, and does not assume a normal distribution of the SCADA data for individual turbines and wind farms.

 The proposed method uses percentiles of the reference, non-iced power curve in combination with temperature measurements.
-Ice build-up on turbine blades gradually deteriorates the power output (or results to overproduction to iced anemometer) so for increased accuracy the method uses three consecutive 10-minute data points for defining start-stop timestamps for icing events.
+Ice build-up on turbine blades gradually deteriorates the power output (or results in overproduction to the iced anemometer) so for increased accuracy, the method uses three consecutive 10-minute data points for defining start-stop timestamps for icing events.

 On a general level, the method can be divided into 3 main steps: